wpeventmanager/wp-event-manager/readme.txt

 - **[Hubspot](https://www.hubspot.com/)**: "[WP Event Manager](http://www.wp-eventmanager.com/) is a WordPress plugin that allows you to add event listings directly to your website.
 This feature-rich event management plugin lets you add, manage, and categorize event listings in your WordPress dashboard."

-- **[Torque](https://wordpress.org/plugins/torque/)**: "The plugin is perfect for websites that need event functionality on their site.
-It integrates well with any theme and the free version offers a good range of functionality."

 - **[WP Mayor](https://wpmayor.com/wp-event-manager-review/)**: "I was very impressed how fast and easy it was to set up the plugin.
 After installation, it literally took just two clicks to create the pages and shortcodes for a basic event management system."

 - **[WPlift](https://wplift.com/wp-event-manager-review/)**: "WP Event Manager adds full support for event listings to WordPress.
 It’s like EventBrite, but unique to your WordPress site."